Ulmus lanceifolia: Description

 Ulmus lanceifolia can reach a maximum height of 45 m, placing it on a par with the English Elm, but with pendulous branches; the bark of the trunk exfoliates in thin scales.
 The leaves, borne on wing-less branchlets, are narrow, generally lanceolate, < 10 × 3.5 cm, and thick.
+Schneider's leaf-drawing (1907) shows some 16 vein-pairs.
 The tree is deciduous in the north of its range, where it can occur at altitudes of up to 2500 m, but evergreen in the tropics.
 Given the latitudinal range, there is inevitably a substantial variation in its flowering time, beginning in October in the north, but advancing to February–March in the south.
 The obovate samarae are 12–30 mm long by 11–24 mm broad.
 Ploidy: 2n = 28.